AviatrixSystems/Docs/HowTos/secure_edge_workflow.rst

 Deregistering and Reregistering an Edge Gateway
 -----------------------------------------------

 An Edge Gateway can be deregistered from the Aviatrix Controller only when it is in the **registered** state.
-If the gateway is in any other state, its configuration needs to be reset first, to remove it from the Aviatrix Controller.
+If the gateway is in any other state, its configuration needs to be reset first to remove it from the Aviatrix Controller.

 Deregistering an Edge Gateway from Aviatrix Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^